Skip to main content

 Dive into the technical building blocks of Generative AI, from APIs to LLMOps tools for sustainable app development.

-Aug 2023 · 9 min read
+Updated Sep 20, 2024 · 9 min read

 In the months since ChatGPT's launch, we've seen a flood of new startups and companies leveraging similar large language models to create innovative applications.
-Tools like ChatPDF enable natural conversation with documents, and AutoGPT, which uses agent-based architectures to automate complex tasks.
+Tools like ChatPDF enable natural conversation with documents, and AutoGPT uses agent-based architectures to automate complex tasks.
 Every day, it seems a new generative AI application launches to solve real-world problems in creative ways.

 But how are these powerful systems actually built?
 And could you create your own customized conversational AI?

-In this blog, we will review seven essential generative AI tools for building AI applications.
-Additionally, we will learn about effective ways of building generative AI applications.
-Curious as to why AI literacy is so important?
-Check out our separate guide.
+In this blog, we will review seven essential generative AI tools for building AI applications and learn about effective ways of building them.

 7 Essential Generative AI Tools

-The Generative AI tools provide capabilities like accessing large language models, fine-tuning and training models, performing large language model operations (LLMOps), indexing and storing documents, monitoring, training and serving models, and building web applications.
+These generative AI tools provide capabilities like accessing large language models, fine-tuning and training models, performing large language model operations (LLMOps), indexing and storing documents, monitoring, training and serving models, and building web applications.

 1. OpenAI